Mar 1, 2022 | Native Hope with Trisha Burke

-It wasn’t until well into my teaching career I began noticing an epidemic.
-At first, it wasn’t apparent to me.
 Teenagers love to express themselves with shocking hairstyles, unique makeup, and eccentric clothing.
-This is why the signs of self-mutilation escaped my eye until one of my students hit me full in the face with the truth.
+This is why the signs of self-mutilation escaped my eye until it hit me full in the face with the truth.

 “This is how I deal.
 Every cut lets me know I am still here,” she told me while visibly hiding her cuts under her half gloves.